MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IX-Agricultural-Marketing-Service-Marketing-Agreements-Orders-Fruits-Vegetables-Nuts-Department-Agriculture/part-990-Domestic-Hemp-Production-Program/subpart-C-USDA-Hemp-Production-Plan/section-990.32.md

 ##### § 990.32 Recordkeeping requirements. #####

-(a) USDA producers shall maintain records of all hemp plants acquired, produced, handled, or disposed of as will substantiate the required reports.
+(a) USDA licensees shall maintain records of all hemp plants acquired, produced, handled, disposed of, or remediated as will substantiate the required reports.

 (b) All records and reports shall be maintained for at least three years.